 I know this story is a few days old but I've been pretty busy/tired/pissed off and don't feel like writing because it seems like I'll never get where I want to be, meanwhile Barstool keeps adding hacks who could've sniff my typo-ridden jockstrap behind a keyboard.

-I just really need to vent on this whole Cassius Marsh situation.
+I just really need to vent about this whole Cassius Marsh situation.

 Former Patriots defensive end Cassius Marsh took some heat from New England fans when he said he’s glad to be with the 49ers because the Patriots don’t have any fun.
 But unlike some athletes whose words get them in trouble, Marsh isn’t claiming he was taken out of context or misunderstood.